ankit15sep/ProjectPortfolio/README.md

 # Hi, I'm Ankit

-I'm a mechanical engineer and OMSCS student specializing in **Machine Learning**.
+I'm a mechanical engineer by day and an OMSCS student when not working on EVs specializing in **Machine Learning**.
 This portfolio highlights selected projects from my OMSCS coursework and personal work.

 ---